ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 ## :large_orange_diamond: Medium:
 #### ECE 332
-- Only projects
+- Only projects and a final exam
-- 1 lecture a month that is 3 hours
+- 1 lecture a month that is brutally 3 hours long
 - Need to go to lecture for the exam, there are no recordings or notes
 - Very easy until the final project (no one finished that, everyone brute forced the solutions to trick the TAs) and the final exam (super specific and random things that relate to the class)
 - An easy B+